avcoder/unit05-lesson01/slides.md

 - Q: Given numbers array above, and base address = 2000, what is the address of `array[2]`
 - Q: In C we have to declare arrays with a predefined length - why?
+- Q: How would you make a string?
-- Q: How would you insert a new element?
+- Q: What issues might you encounter when trying to insert a new element?
 - Q: Compare C with JS: dynamic size (push/pop)? length? type flexibility? methods (map/filter)? memory mgmt?
-- Q: How would you make a string?

 <!--
 - contiguous